affiliate disclosure

 Does website page speed affect SEO?

-The short answer is Yes; page speed does affect SEO.
-If it is not, Google won’t report in mostly all its website analytics reports.
+The short answer is yes; page speed does affect SEO.
+If it is not, Google won’t report in most of its website analytics reports.

 The longer answer.

 SEO is all about giving the best user experience.
-And since page speed is part of user experience, it is right to say page speed will directly impact SEO.
+And since page speed is part of the user experience, it is fair to say that page speed will directly impact SEO.

-Thus, page speed will indirectly affect or influence search ranking.
-Since a slow web page can lead to poor user experience (high bounce rate and reduced duel time), slow pages will affect SEO.
+Thus, page speed will indirectly affect search rankings.
+Since slow pages can lead to a poor user experience (higher bounce rate and reduced dwell time), they will affect SEO.

-Now that we’ve known how slow website pages affect SEO, the importance of speed optimization, and what causes slow web pages…
+Now that we know how slow website pages affect SEO, the importance of speed optimization, and what causes slow web pages…

 Let’s look at how to speed up WordPress pages without breaking the bank.

-The tools mentioned here are what I used for WordPress speed optimization on this very blog.
+The tools mentioned here are what I used to optimize WordPress speed on this very blog.

-You may find alternatives or better tools if something doesn’t work rights on your end.
+You may find alternatives or better tools if something doesn’t work right on your end.
 WordPress has thousands of developers who create helpful blog functionalities with WordPress optimization plugins.

 So let’s start with something you probably can’t do without online, and most importantly, that makes a HUGE difference in page speed optimization.